tjelvar-olsson/biologists-guide-to-computing/source/managing-your-system.rst

 distributions include amongst others Debian itself, Ubuntu, and Linux Mint.
 RedHat based distributions include RedHat, CentOS and Fedora.

-Although Mac's come with the AppStore this is not the place to look for scientific software.
+Although Mac OSX comes with the AppStore this is not the place to look for scientific software.
 Instead two other options based on the idea of the Linux package managers have evolved the first one is `Mac Ports <https://www.macports.org/>`_ and the second one is `Homebrew <http://brew.sh/>`_.
 I would recommend using the latter as